danscan/danscan.xyz/src/content/blog/what-is-passes.md

   // The URI of the page that presents requests to the user for review and handling
   uri: 'https://mypass.com/request',
   // A string used to identify the user to their Pass Provider (e.g. a JWT)
-  // This is not used in the Passes Polyfill implementation, but may be used by other implementations like browser extensions
+  // This is not used in the Passes Polyfill script, but may be used by other implementations like browser extensions
   principal: 'random_3815710010219142556243038',
 });
 ```

 If the user accepts this request, future requests will be opened at `https://mypass.com/request`.

+Generally, Pass Providers will support commonly-used request topics, such as requests related to signing in or making payments.

+But Pass Providers cannot be expected to support _every_ request topic a user might encounter, especially when it comes to specialized use cases like access to specific data types, AI, and more.

+This is where Topic Providers come in.

 ### Topic Providers

-This is where Topic Providers come in.

-A Topic Provider is any app that supports presentation and handling of a set of request topics.
+A Topic Provider is any app that supports presentation and handling of a _specific set_ of request topics.

 When the user uses an app that provides topics, it can send an `org.passes.provide-topics` request, which tells the user's Pass Provider the set of topics it supports, and allows the user to delegate future requests of its supported topics to it.